SharePoint/sp-dev-docs/docs/apis/migration-isv-guidance.md

 Migration is a background task application and should **not** be run in user mode.
 By transitioning to app-based authentication, you will benefit from the elastic capability of off-peak time to have more resources.

 > [!Note]
->Microsoft will start enforcing the proper usage roles in early 2020.
+>Microsoft will start enforcing the proper usage roles in Q1 2020.
 Vendors who continue to run migration in user roles can expect to experience increasing throttling and poor performance.

 To learn more on how to register an app ID and how to implement app-based authentication see: